CNRS, Intercultural Expert

-She now teaches translation theories and coaches research works on Interlinguistic Mediation and Cross-cultural Communication at ISIT Paris.
+She now teaches translation theory and guides student research projects on Interlinguistic Mediation and Cross-cultural Communication at ISIT Paris.

 She graduated with a degree in Semiology from EHESS.
 She holds a master’s degree in Intercultural Management from Paris-Dauphine University.

-She is particularly interested in how cultural schemes shape the structuring process of web designs, guides editorial choices, and influences the assimilation processes among users.
+She is particularly interested in how cultural schemas shape the structuring process of web designs, guide editorial choices, and influence the assimilation processes among users.

-She is an anthropologist, a translator and a photographer.
+Virginia Monteforte is an anthropologist, translator and photographer.

-Her work deals with of social memory, politics, migration and literature in the Mediterranean.
-She is a graduate of Ethnology of Mediterranean Cultures from La Sapienza University (Rome).
-She was awarded a PhD in Social Anthropology and Ethnology at the EHESS (Paris).
-Her thesis was on political and social memory in Malta.
+Her work deals with social memory, politics, migration and literature in the Mediterranean.
+She is a graduate in Ethnology of Mediterranean Cultures from La Sapienza University (Rome) and was awarded a PhD in Social Anthropology and Ethnology at the EHESS (Paris), her thesis focusing on political and social memory in Malta.
 She is a visiting lecturer in the Department of Anthropological Sciences at the University of Malta.
-She managed Malta-based community projects such as Din mhix tazza (2012-13), a project about women and objects of memory, Rima (now an NGO dealing with art and migration), and Pathways of wellbeing (2019-20).
-She co-edited publications such as Din mhix tazza (2013), Undertow, Poetics of Displacement (2016) and was the editor of To be Defined (2018), an artbook from the exhibition she curated in 2018 within the framework of Valletta Capital of Culture 2018.
+She has managed Malta-based community projects such as Din mhix tazza (2012-13), a project about women and objects of memory; Rima (now an NGO dealing with art and migration); and Pathways of wellbeing (2019-20).
+She has co-edited publications such as Din mhix tazza (2013) and Undertow, Poetics of Displacement (2016), and was the editor of To be Defined (2018), an artbook from the exhibition she curated in 2018 as part of Valletta Capital of Culture 2018.

 Ilaria Cennamo holds a PhD in Language Sciences and has been working as a Postdoctoral researcher at the University of Milan since September 2016.